 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-You will be taught via a mixture of lectures and practicals.
+You will be taught through a mixture of lectures and practicals.

-The Department of Electronic Engineering is based on Campus West.
+The School of Physics, Engineering and Technology is based on Campus West.
 The majority of teaching takes place within Campus West.